 Geraniums are a must in the desert southwest if you are looking for color that lasts from the fall all through the May or June.
 When planted in the fall, these plants maintain continuous color for several months.
 As the temperatures start to increase above a 100 degrees and climb up into the 105-110 degree range the plants don’t have a high chance of survival.
 Some plants have lasted through the summer but it is very rare and really requires the right type of growing environment.

 Geraniums require well draining soil and look great in containers.
-When grown close together these plants tend to stay smaller in size and ones that are spaced out and planted in the ground tend to get larger.
+When grown close together each plant tends to stay smaller in size and ones that are spaced out and planted in the ground tend to get larger.
 Geraniums work well in companion plantings with several different other flowers.
-I have had a lot of success growing these with Petunias and Snap Dragons.
-Geraniums of different colors can be grouped together to achieve a focal point in the garden.
-These plants require 6+ hours of sunlight and regular feeding.
-I use slow release fertilizers to achieve the best results.
-I’ve seen Geraniums in many different colors varying from reds, to pinks, white and mixed color plants.
+Good companion plants are Petunias and Snap Dragons.
+Geraniums of different colors can be grouped together to achieve a focal point in the garden and will flower freely throughout the growing season.
+Optimal growing conditions require 6+ hours of sunlight and regular feeding.
+Slow release fertilizers work well to achieve the best results.

-Your neighborhood home improvement store or nursery should have a good supply of these plants when it is the correct season for planting in your climate zone.
+Neighborhood home improvement stores or nurseries typically supply these plants when it is the correct season for planting in your climate zone.